mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 > The words are still in our ears.
 This goes back to his own provisions.

 There are lots of skillful methods: using a stick, using sharp words, [sometimes giving a blow], sometimes screaming, et cetera, in Zen – scaring you.
-But for Joshu Zen Master, all skillful methods go back to his method; nothing special to use.
+But for Jōshū Zen Master, all skillful methods go back to his method; nothing special to use.
 So “this goes back to his own provisions.”

 #### 10:16